MicrosoftDocs/visualstudio-docs/docs/profiling/running-profiling-tools-with-or-without-the-debugger.md

  ![Choose diagnostic tools analysis target](../profiling/media/pdhub_chooseanalysistarget.png "PDHUB_ChooseAnalysisTarget")

  You can start apps that are already installed, or attach the diagnostic tools to apps and processes that are already running.

+ ![Choose a running or installed app for diagnosis](../profiling/media/pdhub_selectrunningapp.png "PDHUB_SelectRunningApp")

-When you select **Running App** or **Installed App**, you select the app from a list that finds the apps on the specified deployment target.
+For a UWP app, when you select **Running App** or **Installed App**, you select the app from a list that finds the apps on the specified deployment target.
 This target can be a local or remote machine.

- ![Choose a running or installed app for diagnosis](../profiling/media/pdhub_selectrunningapp.png "PDHUB_SelectRunningApp")
+To profile a UWP app on a remote machine, you need to select **Universal (Unencrypted Protocol)** in the **Remote Connections** dialog box.

+If you choose **Executable** as your analysis target, you can enter the path to an *.exe* on either a local or remote machine.
+In either case, the *.exe* runs locally.
+However, we do recommend that you profile your app by opening the solution in Visual Studio.

 ## See also